-Basically, the Sonos One is a tweaked version of the existing Sonos Play:1, a 16cm tall speaker that will fit on a bookshelf or bedside table.
-The only real difference is the top panel, where physical keys have been replaced by some very responsive touch-sensitive controls.
+The Sonos One is a tweaked version of the now discontinued Sonos Play:1, a 16cm tall speaker that will fit on a bookshelf or bedside table.
+The only real difference is the top panel, where physical keys have been replaced by very responsive touch-sensitive controls.

 You tap to change volume, play or pause, and swipe to change tracks.
-You can also tap to mute the voice assistant, in case you don’t want Alexa listening.
-There is an array of six microphones, which use echo-cancellation technology to make sure Alexa can hear you call even when music is playing.
+You can also tap to mute the voice assistant.
+The speaker has an array of six microphones, which make use of echo-cancellation technology to make sure the voice assistant can hear you call even when music is playing.

 At the back is an Ethernet socket, and a button for setup replaces the Play:1’s screw thread (designed for mounting).
-That’s your lot – Sonos is sticking to its typically minimalist approach and isn’t interested in offline auxiliary sources.
+That’s your lot – Sonos sticks to its typically minimalist approach and isn’t interested in offline auxiliary sources.

-As with the rest of the range, the Sonos One was launched in black or white, although the brand has just unveiled red, green and yellow options – perfect for the style-conscious.
-Sonos says it’s supposed to blend in with your décor, not stick out as a design statement.
-The Sonos One even gets rid of the gunmetal grille of the Play:1 – I feel like we could have kept that and still done the minimalist thing.
+The Sonos One was initially launched in black or white, although since launch it’s been made available in red, green and yellow options – perfect for the style-conscious.
+Sonos says it’s meant to blend in with your décor, not stick out as a design statement.
+The Sonos One even gets rid of the gunmetal grille of the Play:1 – I feel like we could have kept that and still have the minimalist feel.

-The headline feature of the Sonos One is support for Amazon Alexa.
-Essentially, you’re supposed to treat this device as an Amazon Echo, albeit one that has serious audio components.
+The headline feature of the One is support for Amazon Alexa and Google Assistant.
+Essentially, you can treat this device as an Amazon Echo/Google Home speaker, albeit one with serious audio components.

 Alexa can do everything she can do on Amazon’s official Echo devices on the Sonos One.
 She can set alarms, adjust your thermostat, turn your lights off and on, tell you bad jokes and play music, of course.

 The Sonos One works with all the key streaming services that Sonos already supports, such as Spotify, Tidal, Pandora, TuneIn Radio and Amazon Music.
-Load them manually with the Sonos app, and then Alexa will be able to control all of those services with basic commands, such as pausing and skipping tracks.
+Load them manually with the Sonos app, and Alexa will be able to control those services with basic commands, such as pausing and skipping tracks.
 I used Tidal, Spotify and Amazon music, and the Sonos One responded flawlessly.